Video shows suitcase with body inside getting tossed into dumpster, Colorado cops say

 The driver who dumped the body was in “a small, dark blue, 4 door sedan,” police said.
 Authorities released surveillance camera footage that captures the car rolling up to the dumpster, the driver getting out and then throwing the bag into the trash.
 That video ends with photos of the woman’s unique tattoos, which may help identify her.

-Police have now tracked down the car seen in the surveillance video, KRDO reported on Friday.
+Police tracked down the car seen in the surveillance video, KRDO reported on Friday.
+Later in the day, police arrested two suspects in the homicide investigation, including 36-year-old Anthony “Antonio” Cuevas, near a restaurant in Pueblo, 9 News reported.

-“We do have some leads that we’re following up on” Sgt.
-Franklyn Ortega said, according to the TV station.
-“We do have some witnesses who are giving us some information.”

 Police said in an earlier news release that authorities were called the dumpster around 9:20 a.m.
 Thursday on reports of a “suspicious suitcase.”